CKalitin/ckalitin.github.io/_posts/2024-02-10-smallsats-vs-rideshare.md

 ![Image description]({{site.url}}/assets/images/2024-02-10/Small-Sat-Missions-Addressable-By-Rideshare.png){: width="600" .align-center}
 + Planet Labs launches example

-In the past 5 years (2018-2023), 31 dedicated small sat launches have occured.
+In the past 5 years (2018-2023), 31 dedicated commercial small sat launches have occured.
 By my criteria, 10 of these missions could have been completed through launching on a rideshare mission.
+However, only 5 of these are well suited to a rideshare mission and the remaining five appear to perfer a dedicated launch.

 These missions are (Rocket, Payload):
 1. Electron - Dove/Lemurs